GONZALEZD/cupertino_listview/README.md

-# cupertino_listview - Display a vertical list, respecting iOS UX design.
+# cupertino_listview - Display a vertical list of sections (group of items), respecting iOS UX design, where the current section title remains displayed on top (until the next one push it away).
-This library tends to be the equivalent of iOS UITableView with plain sections, where the current section title remains on top, and pushed away by the next section title.
+This library tends to be the equivalent of iOS UITableView with plain sections.

 It contains one widget: CupertinoListView, that mimics in its usage the [ListView] widget.